Everything you need to know about SEO copywriting

 The importance of internal linking

 Internal linking works similarly to the synapses in the brain, connecting concepts and providing context where appropriate.
-Incorporating these internal links throughout your SEO copy not only helps search engines better crawl, discover and index your content more effectively, but also points users to other resources on your website.
+Incorporating these internal links throughout your SEO copy not only helps search engines crawl, discover and index your content more effectively, but also points users to other resources on your website.

 Making the most of your media

 It’s not enough to just slap a Getty image into your copy to give it a bit of colour.
-Images can be optimised all the way down to the filename and descriptions, through using relevant keywords to improve alt tags.
+Images can be optimised all the way down to the filename and descriptions, by using relevant keywords to improve alt tags.

-According to Google, the probability of bounce increases 32% as page load time goes from 1 second to 3 seconds.
+According to Google, the probability of bounce increases by 32% as page load time goes from 1 second to 3 seconds.
 To tackle this, you can compress images to reduce file size and improve your page’s overall loading speed.

 Keep an eye on your results